BLACK BELT CLASSES

 Jah Ki (15): Techniques from a Seated Position

 This set of techniques takes the principles and applications already learned and teaches the Black Belt student to apply them from a seated position.
 Though taught in a kneeling posture (a position much more common in Asia than in the US), these techniques can also be easily applied when seated in a chair.
 Because the kneeling posture precludes the possibility of retreat or motion in response to an attack, this set of techniques is also very effective in teaching effective blocking and redirection of an attack prior to the counter.

 Wah Ki (15): Techniques from a Recumbent Position

-While certainly not a position to be preferred for defense, there are situations in which the student might be thrown to the ground and attacked and therefore it is necessary to know how to defend oneself from a position in which one is lying on the ground.
+While certainly not a position to be preferred for defence, there are situations in which the student might be thrown to the ground and attacked and therefore it is necessary to know how to defend oneself from a position in which one is lying on the ground.
 This set of techniques teaches a response to various types of attacks from this position.

 Ee In Jeh Ahp Sool (10): Techniques Against Two Attackers

 This set of techniques teaches the Kuk Sool student how to apply many of the techniques and principles learned previously against grabbing attacks by two attackers simultaneously.
 In addition to requiring proper technique, joint angle, pressure point attack and proper body motion, Ee In Jeh Ahp Sool also requires the student to perform these techniques with both hands (including the “weak” hand).
 This helps to build strength and dexterity in the application of techniques with BOTH hands.

 Jahp Ki (20): Grappling Techniques